 For best performance slipstream updates and drivers to the install.wim.
-If you have the DVD you can copy its contents to a folder and perform the slipstream from it and do not need to Download the Dell Windows 7 Pro Skylake ISO.
+If you have the DVD.
+Create a new folder on your Desktop and call it Win7.
+Then copy its contents to a folder and perform the slipstream from it.
+You do not need to Download the Dell Windows 7 Pro Skylake ISO.

 The Dell Windows 7 Pro Skylake Reinstallation Multi-Lingual ISO

 An updated ISO was made available to download by Dell in January 2016 which incorporates driver support for up to 6th Generation Intel Hardware for the Professional Edition and Automatically Applies OEM System Locked Preinstallation.
 Dell only offer an updated Professional Edition (as they could only sell systems with OEM Downgrade Rights to Professional at the time they released the ISO).
 However this downloadable ISO can be converted into other Editions by modification of two files in a text editor such as Notepad++ (these other Editions are not updated however).
 Dell OEM SLP can be removed converting the installation media into Retail installation media.
 The Dell ISO is also multi-lingual: